wolf-hash/SierraBreeze/README.md

 # SierraBreeze

-Sierra Breeze is a fork of Breeze Window decoration that aims to mimic the OSX Sierra titlebar buttons.
+Sierra Breeze is a fork of Breeze Window decoration.
 ![Screenshot](Screenshot.png)

 ## Build